 - Alaska only allows albino rats to be kept as pets, and Anchorage and the Pribilof Islands ban pet rats completely.

 Chinchillas are very attractive rodents that have lush coats and furry tails.
 Their eyes are large and round, and their large, erect ears operate as their cooling system.
 They are similar in size to a Guinea pig, and typically reach about ten inches in length, with about an additional five inches worth of tail.
-They are main colored grey or beige with a darker coat on top and a lighter shade beneath.
+They are mainly colored grey or beige with a darker coat on top and a lighter shade beneath.

 Domesticated chinchillas can make good pets for adults and older children who understand these animals need to be handled gently.
 Chins are easily stressed if there is too much noise and activity around their living space.
 Most chins find it difficult to tolerate loud noises, so the noise level should be kept to a minimum as much as possible.
 This doesn't mean you have to keep your home as silent as a library, but do use common sense and avoid yelling, blasting the TV or radio, etc.